-Some of the most popular social media networks available today, based on number of users, include:
+Some of the most popular social media networks available today, based on a number of users, include:

 - Facebook – Facebook continues to be the gold standard for social media networks, with nearly 2 billion active monthly users.
 In fact, 22 percent of the world’s population is on Facebook.
 Only about 20 percent of Americans aren’t on the site.

 - Instagram – The photo-sharing app, which Facebook bought in 2015, boasts more than 800 million active monthly users.
 Nearly a third of Americans are on Instagram.

 - Tumblr – This site, particularly popular with bloggers, has nearly 800 million active members.

 - Twitter – The president’s favorite social media outlet has about 330 million active monthly account holders.

 - LinkedIn –The preferred social networking site for job hunters and recruiters is home to about 260 million regular users.

 - Snapchat – The millennial’s network of choice features about 255 million active users.

 - Pinterest – This social network, with a predominately female user base (81 percent), has more than 175 million active accounts.